Becky Lynch: Professional wrestling style and persona

 Lynch uses both a Fujiwara armbar, called the "Dis-arm-her", and a Pumphandle side slam, called the "Manhandle Slam" as finishing maneuvers.

-From 2018 to 2020, Lynch used the nickname "The Man".
+When Lynch was drafted to SmackDown following the 2016 WWE Draft, she used the nickname "The Irish Lass Kicker".
+From 2018 to 2020, she used the nickname "The Man".
 Upon her return and heel turn in 2021, she began to use the nickname "Big Time Becks".
-After turning face the following year, she reverted back to her "The Man" nickname.
+After turning face the following year, she reverted to her "The Man" nickname.

 Impact and legacy

-Lynch is one of the most popular and recognizable wrestlers of her generation.
-Lynch was the inaugural SmackDown Women's Champion and has the longest reign as Raw Women's Champion, holding the belt for 398 days.
-At WrestleMania 35, Lynch, Charlotte Flair, and Ronda Rousey became the first women to have headlined WWE's flagship annual event, while Lynch was the first to have won a WrestleMania main event match.
+Since 2018, Becky Lynch has been cited to be one of the most popular and recognizable wrestlers of her generation.
+Lynch was the inaugural SmackDown Women's Champion in 2016 and at one point, held both the Raw and Smackdown Women's titles at the same time.
+At WrestleMania 35 in 2019, Lynch, Charlotte Flair, and Ronda Rousey became the first women to have headlined WWE's flagship annual event, while Lynch was the first to have won a WrestleMania main event match.